 Students: Blue Cash Everyday® Card from American Express

 American Express does not offer a credit card specifically designated towards students.
 However, the potential savings and rewards to be had with the Blue Cash Everyday® Card from American Express make it well-tailored to a student lifestyle – especially one lived far from home.
 Earn 3% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
-2% Cash Back at U.S. gas stations and at select U.S. department stores, 1% back on other purchases.
+Also, earn 2% Cash Back at U.S. gas stations and at select U.S. department stores and 1% back on other purchases.

 - $150 welcome offer after you spend $1,000 in purchases over the first 3 months of membership

 - We estimate the card requires an Excellent/Good credit score

 For rates and fees of the Blue Cash Everyday® Card from American Express, please click here.

 Airline Miles: Delta SkyMiles® Platinum Card

-When it comes to earning consumers airline miles, the Platinum Delta SkyMiles® Credit Card from American Express is Amex’s top performer.
-For a $195 annual fee ($250 if application is received on or after 1/30/2020), users earn 2 SkyMiles for every $1 they spend with Delta Airlines and on directly purchased hotel stays, 2 SkyMiles per $1 spent at restaurants and U.S. supermarkets and 1 SkyMile per $1 everywhere else.
+When it comes to earning consumers airline miles, the Delta SkyMiles® Platinum Card is Amex’s top performer.
+Users earn 3 SkyMiles for every $1 they spend with Delta Airlines and on directly purchased hotel stays, 2 SkyMiles per $1 spent at restaurants and U.S. supermarkets and 1 SkyMile per $1 everywhere else.
 These SkyMiles are transferable to 24 other airlines, including Virgin Atlantic, Air France, and Aeromexico.
 When you choose to fly with Delta, this card allows individuals to waive the fee for their first checked bag.
 Additionally, each year of card membership, consumers will be issued a companion pass – this is essentially a “buy 1 get 1 free” offer on any domestic, economy flight (taxes & airline fees still apply).

 - Miles earned are transferable to many other airlines

 - Companion ticket

 - Free checked baggage (up to $60 value each time you fly)